-How to buy, redeem or switch units of a series of a Fund
+How to buy, redeem or switch units of a series of the Fund

-The Funds are available in series of units, as specified on the cover page and as set out in each Fund's profile.
-The differences between the series are described in the section Specific information about each of the mutual funds described in this document.
+The Fund is available in series of units, as specified on the cover page and as set out in the Fund profile.
+The differences between the series are described in the section Specific Information about the mutual fund described in this document.

-Series B units of the Funds are available to all investors.
+Series B units of the Fund are available to all investors.

 Series F units are only available to investors whose dealers have entered into appropriate eligibility agreements with Fidelity.
-Investors may buy Series F units in fee based accounts at their dealers where they pay fees directly to their dealers.
+Investors may buy Series F units in fee based accounts at their dealers, where they pay fees directly to their dealers.
 Investors may also buy Series F units and pay fees to their dealers by entering into advisor service fee agreements that authorize Fidelity to redeem Series F units from their accounts that have a value equal to the amount of the fees payable by them to their dealers, plus applicable taxes, and to pay the proceeds to their dealers.

-Series O units of the Funds are only available to Fidelity Funds and other funds and accounts managed or advised by Fidelity.
-In addition, Series O units of the Funds are also available to institutional investors who may be individuals or financial institutions who have been approved by us and have entered into series O fund purchase agreements with us.
+Series O units of the Fund are only available to Fidelity Funds and other funds and accounts managed or advised by Fidelity.
+In addition, Series O units of the Fund are also available to institutional investors who may be individuals or financial institutions who have been approved by us and have entered into Series O fund purchase agreements with us.

-See the section Description of units offered by the Funds for more information about the series that you can invest in.
+See the section Description of units offered by the Fund for more information about the series that you can invest in.

-You can buy, redeem or switch units of the Funds through any registered dealer.
+You can buy, redeem or switch units of the Fund through any registered dealer.

-When you buy, redeem or switch units of a Fund, we have to determine what they're worth.
+When you buy, redeem or switch units of the Fund, we have to determine what they're worth.
 We do this by calculating the net asset value per unit.
 The net asset value per unit is the basis of all transactions involving buying, redeeming, switching or reinvesting units.
 See the Income tax considerations for further details about the tax consequences of buying, redeeming or switching units.

-How to buy Funds
+How to buy the Fund

-You can buy units of the Funds through any registered dealer.
+You can buy units of the Fund through any registered dealer.

-All purchases of units of a Fund are made at the net asset value per unit of the series of the Fund.
+All purchases of units of the Fund are made at the net asset value per unit of the series of the Fund.